-Grade 9,10 Prerequisites: Placement approval of Math Department or 513-ALGEBRA I, 514-HON.
-ALGEBRA I Placement of 1st year students into this course requires approval of the Math Department faculty and High School administration and is based on math scores from the HSPT.
+Grade 9,10 Prerequisites: Students must receive placement approval from the Math Department if they have not completed 513-ALGEBRA I with a grade of A or better and teacher recommendation, 514-HON.
+ALGEBRA I with a grade of B or higher.
+Placement of 1st year students into this course requires approval of the Math Department faculty and High School administration and is based on math scores from the HSPT.